 If you chose the email option, the email is sent to the address in your account.
 This is good as it requires you have access to both the password to your Social Security account and your email account.
 With decent password management it will require the impersonator to gather more information about you making the task harder.

-The email containing the login code may come from any number of mail servers.
+But the email containing the login code may come from any number of mail servers.
 In my mail server’s log file I counted three different naming schemes with number suffixes into the high teens.
 So basically the email is coming from what could be considered a random server and will bounce off the greylisting facility of my mail server.
 Postgrey whitelisting seems to require fully qualified domain names, so I can’t wild card their servers.

 As long as their arbitrary sending email server retried before the login code expired you might have a chance to use email for your Social Security.
 But their servers seem to wait more than 10 minutes to retry so by the time you get the code, it has expired.
 So this form of two factor authentication is worthless as it will never work for a person with an email account on a server running standard anti-spam greylisting.